Become an RA

 If you know more about the position, you can better determine if the job is right for you and respond to questions about how you would succeed in the role.

 TALK with current RAs and Residence Hall Directors about what it is like to work on a residence hall staff and what is expected of RAs.
+You can also speak with Residence Life staff at the Organization Fair on Wednesday, January 15 from 5-7pm in the Health and Learning Center.

 ATTEND an information session to hear current RAs talk about their experiences and learn interview tips.
 While information sessions are not mandatory, applicants are highly encouraged to attend one.